-All manuscript must be in the English language (Authors should be consistent in the use of words relating to the UK or US English)
+All manuscripts must be in the English language (Authors should be consistent in the use of words relating to the UK or US English)

 Complete names and affiliations of the authors should be provided.
-The authors' affiliation addresses should be below the names.
+The authors' affiliation addresses should be under the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the Author's name and in front of the appropriate address.
-Ensure that the contact details of the authors involving telephone and/or fax numbers, email address, as well as the complete postal address, are provided.
+Ensure that the contact details of the authors involving telephone and/or fax numbers, email addresses, as well as the complete postal address, are provided.

 A concise abstract of 150-300 words (Excluding Keywords) should be provided.
-A concise abstract should state the purpose of the research, scope of the experiment, method, results, findings and conclusion.
+A concise abstract should state the purpose of the research, the scope of the experiment, the method, the results, the findings, and the conclusion.
 Following the abstract, a list of keywords (3 to 5) should be included.

-Graphics should be labelled and be done in MS Word and must be editable.
+Graphics should be labeled and be done in MS Word and must be editable.